bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ---------------------------------------------------------------------------------------
 Term               Definition
 ---------------    --------------------------------------------------------------------
-Receiver           The device or user agent which interacts with the RadioTAG service
+Client             The device or user agent which interacts with the RadioTAG service

-Receiver identity  A RadioTAG identity associated only with a specific receiver and
+Client identity    A RadioTAG identity associated only with a specific client and
                    *not* with a user account

-User identity      A RadioTAG identity where a receiver has been associated with a user
+User identity      A RadioTAG identity where a client has been associated with a user
-                   account, and which can then be accessed from any receiver which has been similarly associated
+                   account, and which can then be accessed from any client which has been similarly associated

 Grant              Temporary permission to request a service